remijaoui/remijaoui.github.io/_pages/talks.md

 ## When any three solutions are independent

-Given an algebraic differential equation, what is the minimal number n of solutions I have look at if I want to conclude that any sequence of solutions of this equation is algebraically independent?
+Given an algebraic differential equation, what is the minimal number n of solutions that I have look at if I want to conclude that any sequence of solutions of this equation is algebraically independent?

 This is the kind of questions that led James Freitag and Rahim Moosa to introduce the nonminimality degree of a type here.
 In these two papers (the nonminimality degree is at most two and when any three solutions are independent) written with James Freitag and Rahim Moosa, we show that n = 3 is enough and that actually one can even take n = 2 if the equation is autonomous!